c3o-git/portfolio/README.md

 This project was designed to demonstrate:

-* My Portfolio Of My Skills
+* My Portfolio Of My Skills and Experience